 Further details may be found in Notice 48: Extra-Statutory Concessions.

 You can zero rate such supplies as ships’ stores providing all the following applies:

-- you obtain, from the person to whom the marine fuel is to be supplied, a written declaration that the goods are for use as stores on a non-private voyage
+- you obtain, from the person to whom the marine fuel is to be supplied, a written declaration that the goods are for use as stores on a commercial voyage

 - you obtain written confirmation from the master, owner or duly authorised agent of the vessel declaring that the fuel is solely for use on a named ship

-- the fuel is sent direct to the ship or addressed and delivered to the master of a named vessel c/o the shipping line or agent
+- the fuel is sent direct to the ship or addressed and delivered to the master of a named vessel care of the shipping line or agent

 - you hold a receipt confirming delivery of the fuel on board the ship, signed by the master or other responsible officer

 The concession described extends only to those supplies of fuel, which were zero-rated prior to 1 July 1990.
-It does not apply to petrol, Ultra Low Sulphur Diesel (ULSD) or lubricating oil.
+It does not apply to diesel taxed at the full rate of duty, for example white Ultra Low Sulphur Diesel (ULSD), or to petrol or lubricating oils.